-The rate of pulmonary blood flow.
+The rate of pulmonary blood flow

 60. How long does blood take to flow through the pulmonary capillary?

-62. The PaO2 of healthy person breathing at sea level is approximately how much less than the calculated PaO2?
+62. The PaO2 of a healthy person breathing at sea level is approximately how much less than the calculated PaO2?

-63. What are the 2 factors that account for the 5-10 mm Hg difference in calculated PaO2?
+63. What two factors account for a 5-10 mmHg difference in the calculated PaO2?

-(1) Right to left shunts in pulmonary and cardiac circulation, and (2) Regional differences in pulmonary ventilation and blood flow.
+(1) Right-to-left shunts in pulmonary and cardiac circulation, and (2) Regional differences in pulmonary ventilation and blood flow

-64. What does a right to left shunt cause poorly oxygenated venous blood to do?
+64. What does a right-to-left shunt cause poorly oxygenated venous blood to do?